sachin19183/sachin19183.github.io/_posts/system/2026-03-29-building-thesilentwarrior.md

 ---

-I didn’t design *thesilentwarrior.org*.

-I arrived at it.

-What started as a simple idea—*“let me put my notes online”*—slowly turned into a system.
+I strongly beleive in sharing knowledge, have constructive discussions and improve yourself further in the process.
+What started as a simple idea—*“let me put my notes online and share it with other like minded folks”*—slowly turned into a system.
 Not because I planned it that way, but because things kept **not working the way I expected**.

-And each time something broke, I had to understand *why*.
+And each time something broke, I had to understand *the why part*.

 ---

 ## Phase 1: “Just Put Everything in `_posts/`”

+I did research on how to build a website.
+Few things that came up was to write articles in medium or other similar sites.
+But i had an instinct to make the real me reflect in my articles and not just some polished articles which looks nice professioanlly.
+So i came to another method to build my website using github pages.
+So i discussed it with Chatgpt, what is the simplest way i can build a basic website using github pages.
+And the answer was using the inbuilt Jekyll with minimal mistakes theme.
 My first instinct was simple:

 > Jekyll has a `_posts/` folder → so I’ll put everything there.